-We have audited the financial statements of Strathroy Middlesex General Hospital (the Entity), which comprise the statements of financial position as at March 31, 2023, and the statement of changes in net assets (accumulated deficit), operations and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Strathroy Middlesex General Hospital (the Hospital), which comprise the statements of financial position as at March 31, 2024, and the statement of changes in accumulated deficit, operations and cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Entity as at March 31, 2023, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards for government not-for-profit organizations.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Hospital as at March 31, 2024, and the results of its operations and its cash flows for the year then ended in accordance with Canadian public sector accounting standards.